 It’s necessary to rotate secrets periodically to reduce risk.
 However, manually rotating secrets takes time and creates extra work for IT operations teams and users.

-Using solutions like Privileged Access Management (PAM), you can rotate secrets regularly and randomly without interrupting the user experience.
+Using PAM solutions, you can rotate secrets regularly and randomly without interrupting the user experience.
 This approach is much more efficient and eliminates time waste for users and IT teams.

 How Delinea enables passwordless authentication experiences

 Delinea is on the front lines of passwordless authentication with invisible Privileged Access Management.
 Invisible PAM enables you to manage multiple types of secrets seamlessly and securely.
 Operating entirely in the background, invisible PAM is designed so passwords are hidden and users stay productive.
 By deploying invisible PAM, your company can stop asking employees to remember and manage passwords and use modern, alternative options to grant and manage access.

 We achieve invisible PAM with the Delinea PAM platform, which makes passwordless MFA available during authentication and step-up authentication for powerful identity assurance.
 Use it during Secret Server vault login, secret checkout, and remote session initiation.
 Use it during server login and privilege elevation using Server Suite and Cloud Suite.
 With Delinea Platform, all PAM bases are covered.